opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

      * ``CVLS_ILL_INPUT`` -- The frequency ``msbj`` is negative.

    **Notes:**
+      If ``nstlj`` is the step number at which the Jacobian information was lasted updated and ``nst`` is the current step number, ``nst - nstlj >= msbj`` indicates that the Jacobian information will be updated during the next linear solver setup call.

-      The Jacobian update frequency is only checked within calls to the  linear solver setup routine, as such values of ``msbj`` < ``msbp`` will  result in recomputing the Jacobian every ``msbp`` steps.
-See :c:func:`CVodeSetLSetupFrequency` for setting the linear solver setup frequency  ``msbp``.
+      As the Jacobian update frequency is only checked *within* calls to the linear solver setup routine, Jacobian information may be more than ``msbj`` steps old when updated depending on when a linear solver setup call occurs.
+See :numref:`CVODES.Mathematics.nls` for more information on when linear solver setups are performed.

       If ``msbj = 0``, the default value of 51 will be used.
 Otherwise an error is returned.

       This function must be called after  the CVLS linear solver interface has been initialized through a call to :c:func:`CVodeSetLinearSolver`.

 When using matrix-based linear solver modules, the CVLS solver interface needs a function to compute an approximation to the Jacobian matrix :math:`J(t,y)` or